No passwords, No popups, No cost

 A. Hi PRK,

-But if you spend some more time at this site, reviewing letters from earlier posters with similar interests to yours, you'll see why we urge caution and investigating the regulations before you buy the chemicals (especially chromic acid / chrome plating solution!) and become responsible for them.
-In America, once you use the plating chemicals (probably even once you open the bag), you are the "waste generator" and they become your waste forever!
-No matter how much you pay anyone to take, treat, or dispose of them, they are still your responsibility even 50 years from now and more.
+But if you spend some more time reviewing inquiries from earlier posters with similar interests to yours, you'll see why we urge caution and investigating the regulations before you buy the chemicals (in particular, chromic acid / chrome plating solution!) and become responsible for them.
+In America, once you use the plating chemicals (probably once you open the bag), you're the "waste generator" and they become your waste forever!
+No matter how much you pay anyone to take, treat, or dispose of them, they are still your responsibility even 50 years from now & more.
 So look before you leap :-)

 Good luck!